Download Careers360 App

 Food Technologist: Food Technologists work on developing, processing, and ensuring the safety and quality of food products.
 They adhere to health and safety regulations while concentrating on enhancing food preservation, packaging, and production techniques.

-Quality Control Specialist: Quality Control Specialists inspect food to make sure they adhere to safety, quality, and legal requirements.
+Quality Control Specialist: Quality Control Specialists inspect food to make sure it sticks to safety, quality, and legal requirements.
 To sustain the manufacturing of high-quality food, they keep an eye on the production procedures, carry out inspections, and put corrective measures in place.

 Corporate Wellness Consultant: Corporate Wellness Consultants create and implement health and nutrition programs for employees in firms to enhance well-being, productivity, and a healthy work environment.
 They provide workshops, wellness ideas, and individualised nutrition regimens.